ospalh/anki-addons/pages/Download audio.md

 <code>ja</code> for Japanese, <em>not</em>
 <code>jp</code>.</blockquote>

-A list of audio codes can – unsprprisingly – be found at [Wikipedia](http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
+A list of audio codes can – unsurprisingly – be found at [Wikipedia](http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).